The 2026 Dynasty Rookie Rankings & Bio Guide

 - Lacks elite long speed

-- Opted out of athletic testing
+- Opted out of combine testing

 Nicholas Singleton